Honolulu

 Deck – Superior Mai Tai and Pool Deck Views

-House without a Key – Waikiki’s Best Mai Tai
+House without a Key – Historically Great Mai Tai

-If you like white table cloths with your cocktails, then House without a Key is your jam.
+Elegance and sophistication is the hallmark of House without a Key.
 Right out in the back of the hotel facing the ocean, it’s a wonderful place to sip their amazing Mai Tai.
-The Halekulani Mai Tai has a great rep and for good reason: it’s probably the best Mai Tai in Waikiki.
-The drink is an interesting hybrid between a traditional 1944 recipe and the Hawaiian style.
-The float of Lemon Hart 151 really adds a lot of flavor.
+The Halekulani Mai Tai has a great reputation over the years.
+This is similar to the original Hawaiian Mai Tai (sans pineapple juice) and the float of Lemon Hart 151 really adds a lot of flavor.
 I like the presentation with the sugar cane stick too.
-Service here was spot on and they have live music many nights.
+Service here was spot on and they have live music and hula dancing most nights.
 If you can’t score a reservation, ask if seating is available at the pool bar.
 One of the highlights of any trip to Oahu.

 La Mariana Sailing Club – Hawaii’s Oldest Tiki Bar, with a New Lease on Life